XPRNetwork/proton.token/docs/01_build-and-deploy.md

 ---
-content_title: How to build eosio.token
+content_title: How to build proton.token
-link_text: How to build eosio.token
+link_text: How to build proton.token
 ---

 ## Preconditions